edresch/coalescence/coalescence.md

 * "If I am I because I am I, and you are you because you are you, then I am I and you are you.
 But if I am I because you are you and you are you because I am I, then I am not I and you are not you!" - [Menachem Mendel of Kotzk](https://w.wiki/F47)

+* "What I’m doing at the moment is not completely described unless your being here is described also.
+In order to describe my behavior, I have to describe your behavior and the behavior of the environment...
+That what I am involves what you are. ***I don’t know who I am unless I know who you are.
+And you don’t know who you are unless you know who I am.*** We define each other; we’re all backs and fronts to each other.
+We know who we are in terms of other people; ***we all lock together."***  - [Alan Watts](https://youtu.be/yYGHX8MgaX8)

 * "The wise man beholds all beings in the Self, and the Self in all beings; for that reason, he does not hate anyone." -  [Isa Upanishad](http://www.ishwar.com/hinduism/holy_upanishads/isa_upanishad/)

 * "We do not need a new religion or a new bible.
 We need a new experience--a new feeling of what it to be "I." The lowdown (which is, of course, the secret and profound view) on life is that ***our normal sensation of self is a hoax*** or, at best, a temporary role that we are playing, or have been conned into playing.
 If you know that "I", in the sense of the person, the front, the ego, it really doesn't exist, then it won't go to your head too badly." - [Alan Watts](https://genius.com/Alan-watts-the-book-chapter-1-lyrics)